AIcodeAcademy/full_stack_blueprint/docs/OVERVIEW.md

 - **TypeScript**:  A strongly typed superset of JavaScript.
 - **Pico CSS**: A minimal CSS framework for styling.
 - **Biome**: A code formatter and linter.
-- **Playwright**: An end-to-end testing framework.
+- **Web Components**: Native browser components without additional frameworks.
+- **SQLite**: In-memory SQL database for data persistence.

 ## 2. Key Components

 - **`src/client`**: Contains the frontend application code.
   - `src/client/app`: Holds page components and their related files (components, repositories).
   - `src/client/shared`: Contains shared utilities and components for the client-side.
   - `src/client/domain`: Defines client-side data types.
   - `src/client/index.html`: The main HTML entry point for the client application.
   - `src/client/app.component.ts`: The root component of the client application, acting as a router outlet.
 - **`src/server`**: Contains the backend application code.
   - `src/server/api`: Defines API controllers and repositories for different resources.
   - `src/server/domain`: Defines server-side data types.
   - `src/server/shared`: Contains shared utilities for the server-side, including database and request/response handling.
   - `src/server/main.ts`: The main entry point for the server application.
+- **`src/sql`**: Contains SQL definition files for the database tables and initial data.
 - **`docs`**: Contains project documentation, including architecture blueprints, feature specifications, and the overview documentation itself.
-- **`tests`**:  Holds end-to-end tests written with Playwright.
 - **`.ai`**: Contains instructions and prompts for AI agents used in the project.
 - **`.cursor` & `.vscode`**: Configuration files for Cursor and VSCode editors, including rules and settings.
-- **`sql`**: Contains SQL files, potentially for database initialization or queries.

 Core classes/functions:

 - **`app.component.ts` (client)**: The main application component that handles routing and serves as the root of the client-side application.
 - **`api.controller.ts` (server)**: The main API controller that routes incoming requests to the appropriate resource controllers.
-- **`sql.utils.ts` (server)**: Provides utility functions for interacting with the SQLite database.
-- **`fetch.utils.ts` (client)**:  Provides utility functions for making HTTP requests to the server API.
-- **`auth.controller.ts` (server)` & `auth.repository.ts` (server)**: Implement authentication logic, handling user registration and login.
+- **`auth.controller.ts` (server) & `auth.repository.ts` (server)**: Implement authentication logic, handling user registration and login.
+- **`tools`, `categories`, and `assets` controllers and repositories**: Handle CRUD operations for their respective resources.
+- **SQL utilities**: Handle database operations for persisting and retrieving data.

 ## 3. Data Flow

-The application follows a typical client-server architecture.
+The application follows a typical client-server architecture:

-1. **Client Request**: The client-side application, built with web components, initiates requests, often triggered by user interactions on page components.
+1. **Client Request**: The client-side application, built with web components, initiates requests triggered by user interactions.
 2. **API Endpoint**: Client requests are sent to the server API endpoints defined in `src/server/api`.
-3. **Controller Handling**: API requests are first handled by the `api.controller.ts`, which routes them to specific resource controllers (e.g., `auth.controller.ts`, `tools.controller.ts`).
+3. **Controller Handling**: API requests are handled by the `api.controller.ts`, which routes them to specific resource controllers (e.g., `auth.controller.ts`, `tools.controller.ts`, `assets.controller.ts`).
-4. **Repository Interaction**: Controllers interact with repositories (e.g., `auth.repository.ts`, `tools.repository.ts`) to fetch or manipulate data.
-Repositories use `sql.utils.ts` to interact with the SQLite database.
+4. **Repository Interaction**: Controllers interact with repositories to perform CRUD operations on the database.
-5. **Database Queries**: `sql.utils.ts` executes SQL queries against the SQLite database (in-memory in the current setup).
+5. **Database Queries**: SQL operations are executed against the SQLite database using SQL files defined in the `src/sql` directory.
 6. **Response**: The server sends back responses in JSON format to the client, which are then processed and displayed by the client-side components.
-7. **State Management**: Client-side state management is currently minimal, potentially relying on web component properties and local storage for user tokens.
+7. **State Management**: Client-side state management relies on web component properties and local storage for persisting state between requests.

-Authentication data flow involves:

-- User login/registration requests sent to `/api/auth/login` or `/api/auth/register`.
-- Server-side authentication logic in `auth.controller.ts` and `auth.repository.ts` verifies credentials, hashes passwords, and generates JWT tokens using `jwt.utils.ts`.
-- JWT tokens are stored in the client's local storage and used for subsequent authenticated requests (though current code doesn't fully demonstrate this yet).
+Authentication flow includes user registration, login, and verification using JWT tokens.
+Other resource flows include CRUD operations for tools, categories, and assets.

 ## 4. Dependencies

 - **External Libraries/Services**:
   - **Pico CSS (CDN)**: For minimal CSS styling, included via CDN in `index.html`.
   - **Google Fonts (CDN)**: For custom fonts, also included via CDN in `index.html`.
   - **Bun Runtime**: Essential runtime environment.
-  - **Playwright**: For end-to-end testing.
   - **Biome**: For code formatting and linting.
+  - **TypeScript**: For static typing and improved developer experience.

 - **Infrastructure Requirements**:
   - Node.js/Bun environment to run the server and client development tools.
   - SQLite database (in-memory for the current setup).
+  - Web browser for client-side application.

 ## 5. How to Run